 But again, you typically won’t have much, if any, tax-exempt interest income to add, so calculating your MAGI can be as easy as taking your AGI and adding zero.

 The IRS phases out credits and allowable deductions as your household income increases.
-By adding MAGI factors back to your AGI, the IRS determines how much you truly earned.
-Based on that, it determines whether you can take full advantage of tax credits.
+By adding MAGI factors to your AGI, the IRS determines how much you truly earned.
+Based on that, it determines whether you can take full advantage of income tax credits.